Patty-Github/Clock-Reminder-App-Electron/README.md

 Honestly spaghetti code but does the job.
+Created 24th May, last update 5th June.

 The clock (index.html/renderer.js/styles.css) is always on top in the top right of your screen.
 The date & time can be clicked through so that you can still close tabs and such.